Woodworking tools laying on a workbench.

 Tape Measure

 Your work can’t really go anywhere on a project if you don’t have a quality tape measure.
-In woodworking, there are several types of measuring devices you’ll need, but a retractable steel tape measure is the best one to start with.
-Unless you’re working on a larger project, try to get a smaller length tape measure that won’t take up a bunch of space in your tool belt.
+In woodworking, you’ll need several types of measuring devices, but a retractable steel tape measure is the best one to start with.
+Unless you’re working on a larger project, try to get a smaller length tape measure that won’t take up space in your tool belt.
 Other measuring devices include flexible reel tapes, folding rules, marking gauges, and yardsticks or straight edges.

 Speed Square

-There are several types of squares that can make woodworking easier, but a speed square is one that can serve as a jack-of-all-trades.
+Several types of squares can make woodworking more accessible, but a speed square can be a jack-of-all-trades.
 The main job of a speed square is checking 90- and 45-degree angles and marking straight lines.
 Although, a speed square is capable of so much more.
-It can find roof pitches, guide your circular saw to make straighter cuts, and is actually capable of marking any angle from 0-90 degrees.
+It can find roof pitches, guide your circular saw to make straighter cuts and mark any angle from 0-90 degrees.
 Other types of squares include framing, tri, combination, miter, and bevel squares.

 Hand Saw